opencs/gtest-win-build/README.md

 # gtest-win-build
 Copyright (c) 2017 Open Communications Security.
 All rights reserved.

+*IMPORTANT*: This project has been deprected in favor of **ocs-cmake-utils** (https://github.com/opencs/ocs-cmake-utils).
+We will no longer promote any changes to this project.

 ## Introduction

 CMake (https://cmake.org/) is a very powerfull build tool for portable C/C++